-If a selling stockholder notifies us of any material arrangement that it has entered into with an underwriter(s), we will execute an underwriting agreement with such underwriter(s) and file a supplemental prospectus, if required, pursuant to Rule 424(b) under the Securities Act of 1933.
-In that supplemented prospectus, we will disclose the name of each such underwriters, the number of shares to be sold, the price at which such shares were sold, the commissions paid or discounts or concessions allowed to such underwriter(s), where applicable, and any other facts material to the transaction.
+(i) If a selling stockholder notifies us of any material arrangement that it has entered into with an underwriter(s), we will execute an underwriting agreement with such underwriter(s) and file a supplemental prospectus, if required, pursuant to Rule 424(b) under the Securities Act of 1933.
+In that supplemented prospectus, we will disclose the name of each such underwriter, the number of shares to be sold, the price at which such shares were sold, the commissions paid or discounts or concessions allowed to such underwriter(s), where applicable, and any other facts material to the transaction.

-The selling stockholders may negotiate and pay underwriters[] commissions, discounts or concessions for their services.
-Underwriters engaged by the selling stockholders may allow other underwriters to participate in resales.
-The selling stockholders and any underwriters involved in the sale or resale of the common stock may qualify as []underwriters[] within the meaning of Section 2(a)(11) of the Securities Act.
+(ii) The selling stockholders and any underwriters involved in the sale or resale of the common stock may qualify as [underwriters[] within the meaning of Section 2(a)(11) of the Securities Act.
 In addition, the underwriters[] commissions, discounts or concessions may qualify as underwriters[] compensation under the Securities Act.
-If a selling stockholder qualifies as an []underwriter,[] it will be subject to the prospectus delivery requirements of Section 5(b)(2) of the Securities Act.
+If a selling stockholder qualifies as an [underwriter,[]] it will be subject to the prospectus delivery requirements of Section 5(b)(2) of the Securities Act.